soup-bowl/wp-simple-smtp/readme.txt

 * Multisite network settings.
 * Locally-configured settings.

-= How do I stop the logs auto-prune? =
-Register the following hook (typically in your theme functions.php) to disable the auto-pruning functionality:
+= How do I stop the logs from automatically purging? = The logs by default will auto-prune to avoid keeping sensitive details in logs and contributing to database bloat.
+But if you wish to keep the logs more permanently, then register the following hook (typically in your theme functions.php) to disable the auto-pruning functionality:

 ```
 add_filter( 'simple_smtp_disable_log_prune', '__return_true' );